Tywrap-Studios/Constructra/docs/users/getting-started/index.md

 On said page, there is also a download link to the {==Fabric API==}, which is also required for Constructra to run.

 At the moment, another API install is needed, {==Fabric Language Kotlin==}.
-BlossomBridge, an API we extensively use, is coded in Kotlin :simple-kotlin: as per 2.0.0+, while BlossomBridge is bundled with the Constructra jar, the Kotlin adapter is not.
+BlossomBridge, an API we extensively use, is coded in Kotlin :simple-kotlin: as per 2.0.0+.
+While BlossomBridge itself is bundled with the Constructra jar, the Kotlin adapter is not.
 You should get it manually [here](https://modrinth.com/mod/fabric-language-kotlin/versions) on Modrinth :simple-modrinth: or [here](https://www.curseforge.com/minecraft/mc-mods/fabric-language-kotlin/files) on CurseForge :simple-curseforge:.